Border officers find banned beetle in shipment of agave leaves - NewsBreak

 Maguey leaves are commonly known as agave, which is used to make mezcal, an alcoholic beverage.

-Longhorn beetles feed on wood and plants and are banned in the United States because they are considered invasive pests that can damage U.S. agriculture crops.Cartels blamed for 32% increase in fuel thefts
+Longhorn beetles feed on wood and plants and are banned in the United States because they are considered invasive pests that can damage U.S. agriculture crops.San Ysidro PedWest border crossing to remain closed indefinitely

 The find was crucial to protecting U.S. farmers, CBP officials said.